koushiksridhar/koush-resume-web/content/about/index.md

   - Git
 ---

 Hello!
-I'm Swadha, a computer science and statistics and analytics major at [UNC Chapel Hill](https://www.unc.edu/).
+I'm Swadha, a rising senior at [UNC Chapel Hill](https://www.unc.edu/).
+I'm majoring in computer science and statistics and analytics.

 [I'm an artist](https://www.unc.edu/).
 I love the challenge of transforming a concept existing solely in my head into something concrete—expressable to the rest of the world.

 Computer science presents this same challenge to me.
-Coding is the medium that allows me to paint my pictures, data analytics is what drives me: it gives a purpose to my projects and makes them relevant.
+Coding is the medium that allows me to paint my pictures, data analytics is what drives me: it gives my projects purpose.

 Wherever I go, I bring my creativity, work ethic, and motivation to learn.
 I choose to develop lasting relationships and code projects that can make an impact.